ronaldbok/Hardening-Servers/README.md

         -Set-ExecutionPolicy RemoteSigned

 Explenation:
-In the Varibale Difintion you need to modify the Parameters for $true or $False to determin what
-applications there will be installed.

-There are some Extra Parameters that are needed for the installation of Azure Arc and Azure Analitics
+There are some Parameters that are needed for the installation of Azure Arc and Azure Analitics
 Worksapce Agent.
 Also there is a variable that determend the Reboot end the Timeout in Seconds,
 that will we used to reboot the Server at the end of the Script